ApiLogicServer/Docs/docs/index.md

         * Self-serve API - unblock custom App Dev

-    2. **Customize** using Python, your IDE and standard libraries such as Flask and SQLAlchemy:
+    2. **Customize:** using Python, your IDE and standard libraries such as Flask and SQLAlchemy:

-        * Enforce business logic with rules that are 40X more concise than code -- unique to API Logic Server &nbsp;&nbsp; :trophy:
+        * Declare rules that are 40X more concise than code -- unique to API Logic Server &nbsp;&nbsp; :trophy:

-        * Extend with Python and your IDE, using standard libraries such as Flask and SQLAlchemy
+        * Extend with standard Python

         * Iterate from revised database designs, preserving customizations

-    3. **Deploy:** to the cloud for agile collaboration with automated deployment scripts.
+    3. **Deploy:** automated deployment scripts create standard containers for deployment

     ***Check out the new AI-Driven Tutorial --*** [click here for Tutorial](Tech-AI.md), [or video](https://www.youtube.com/watch?v=sD6RFp8S6Fg&t=7s){:target="_blank" rel="noopener"})